lsst-sqre/sqr-092/index.rst

        The draft protocol structure for IVOA web services.
        This specifies what should be included in a network protocol specification such as this one.

+   :sqr:`093`: Draft IVOA SODA web service specification
+       An example network protocol specification for a simple SODA cutout service using this framework.

 Overview
 ========